tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 The number of unacknowledged requests for which the client did not receive responses yet is defined by the window size of underlying transport (for gRPC see details about [how the window size is calculated](https://grpc.io/blog/2017-08-22-grpc-go-perf-improvements/)).

-If the client detects that the underlying transport is broken and must be re-established the client MUST retry sending all requests that are still pending acknowledgement after re-establishing the transport.
-If the client is shutting down (e.g. when the containing process wants to exit) the client MUST wait until all pending acknowledgements are received or until an implementation specific timeout expires.
+If the client detects that the underlying transport is broken and must be re-established the client will optionally retry sending all requests that are still pending acknowledgement after re-establishing the transport.
+The client implementation SHOULD expose an option to turn on and off the retrying.

+If the client is shutting down (e.g. when the containing process wants to exit) the client will optionally wait until all pending acknowledgements are received or until an implementation specific timeout expires.
 This ensures reliable delivery of telemetry data.
+The client implementation SHOULD expose an option to turn on and off the waiting during shutdown.

 If the client is unable to deliver a certain request (e.g. it retried but failed multiple times or shutdown timer expired while waiting for acknowledgements) the client SHOULD record the fact that the data was not delivered.